kennycoder/waku-ctl/README.md

 *   **Hardware:**
     *   Open-source PCB and 3D printable case design.
     *   Based on the powerful ESP32-S3 microcontroller.

+## Structure

+*   `/pcb`: Contains the PCB design files from Altium.
+*   `/case`: Contains the STL files for the 3D printable case.
+*   `/src`: Contains the source code for the ESP32 firmware.
+*   `/data`: Contains the web interface files.
+*   `/usb-cdc-daemon`: Contains a small system tray daemon that reads data via USB and submits it to HWiNFO64.

+The firmware is developed using Visual Studio Code with the PlatformIO extension.

 ## Building the Firmware